Execution Lead, Invoice Processing

 Job Description:

-Execution Lead, Invoice Processing will supervise an execution team that ensures accurate and timely invoicing, payment and proactive monitoring of all payable transactions while adhering to policies and procedures in the drive for exceptional service, operational excellence and compliance.
+Accountable for ensuring accurate and timely recording and payment of all third party supplier invoices while ensuring adherence to policies and procedures in the drive for exceptional service, operational excellence and compliance.

-Manage unique portfolio/countries for a fluid business with challenging and constantly changing requirements and demands

-Provide end to end proactive monitoring and management of transactional pipeline to ensure workload prioritization drives better user experience and on time payment to suppliers
+- Ensure accurate and timely delivery of payables services (i.e. invoice/ payment processing, report preparation, etc.)

-Manage and coordinate the reconciliation of relevant systems to ensure they balance and that any discrepancies or variations are investigated and corrected
+- Manage and coordinate the reconciliation of the relevant systems to ensure they balance and that any discrepancies or variations are investigated and corrected.

-Provide Accounts Payable related advice and information to staff across GBS and its Business Partners when required.
-The role is expected to provide extensive and value-added analysis with proposals and recommendations

-Support Squads to implement timely and disruptive improvements in existing processes delivering better value and experience
+- Enforce compliance with the Balance Sheet Integrity/ Reconciliation standard; accurate and timely reporting to Internal Control on ledgers for which the team is responsible.

+- Work with relevant Internal Control team to maintain controls currently owned within the team and facilitate internal and external audit review

 Expectations

-Manage the day-to-day work activities of the team and ensuring the necessary skills and experience are available to meet the challenges of a demanding and complex workload.

-High level of familiarity with the systems used to maintain and reconcile the relevant system to ensure it balances correctly.
+- High level of familiarity with the systems used in order to maintain and reconcile the relevant system to ensure it balances correctly.

-Invoices processed are of high monetary value; therefore, a high attention to detail is required in order to ensure complete processing accuracy.

-Payments are reviewed thoroughly to ensure completeness and accuracy to safeguard the company from financial and reputational risk.
+- There is a high financial and reputational risk involved in prompt and accurate payments processing.
+Payments reviewed thoroughly to ensure completeness and accuracy.

+- Invoices need to be processed and verified in an accurate and timely manner within tight deadlines.

-Liaising with multiple internal and external stakeholders in different time zones and potentially in different languages requiring rigorous coordination between teams.
+- Liaising with vendors and colleagues in different time zones and potentially in different languages requiring rigorous coordination between teams.

-Manage team members who are servicing different vendors in various geographical locations and using different systems.

 Essential Education & Experience